Scripting Guide for Relative Rotation Graphs®

 One of the most powerful features of Optuma is our scripting language, which allows you to create your own tools, add custom watchlist columns, create your own scans and tools, and design strategies with our testing modules based on any technical criteria you can come up with.
 Click here for a video showing you where the scripting language can be used in the software.

-On the plus side, this gives you a blank canvas where you can write formulas on any of the tools and technical indicators (including the more esoteric ones).
+On the plus side, this gives you a blank canvas where you can write formulas using any of the tools and technical indicators, getting as complex as you like.
 On the negative side, it’s a blank canvas… where to start?
 This is especially true with Relative Rotation Graphs® – Julius de Kempenaer’s unique visualisation method of looking at the relative trend of multiple instruments against each other and a benchmark.

 If you’re not familiar with RRGs, see Mathew’s video here which describes the theory and how it can help in your decision making.
 All clients with an Optuma services subscription have access to the RRG Lite version which allows you to create RRGs of your portfolio or index constituents against a benchmark, but Professional and Enterprise Services clients (or Trader Services clients can upgrade for $20 a month) have the ability to write scripts on Optuma’s unique derived indicators.